MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 There are two mandatory selections you must complete prior to the completion of the Map phase:

 - **1.Primary key:** (shown in red above) It's mandatory to select one attribute as a primary key for each of your chosen entities.
-Note that in order for an attribute to be a valid primary key, it should not include either duplicate values, missing values or *Nulls*.
+Note that for an attribute to be a valid primary key, it should not include either duplicate values, missing values or *Nulls*.
 - **Attribute Type:** Categories under which your attributes fall such as *Email* or *Name*.
 Adding a custom entity type is also possible: Select the type field for that attribute and type your custom attribute-type name.
 You can also change the attribute-types that were auto-identified by the system.

 ## Next Step